-PPNC's award-winning peer education initiative, the Teen Advocate Project (TAP), helps teens make healthy and responsible choices.
+PPNC's award-winning initiative, the Teen Advocate Project (TAP), works with incredible local teens to empower and educate.

-Since its inception in 1984, TAP has helped promote healthy attitudes and behavior in over 150,000 teenagers.
-Our TAP teens reach out to their peers through activities including:
+Since its inception in 1984, TAP has helped promote healthy attitudes and behavior in hundreds of thousands of local teens.
+Each year, our peer health educators, known as TAP teens, reach out to their peers through activities including:

 - Talking to their friends in the hallways at school